 - Invest your child’s Junior SIPP allowance in a wide range of funds, ETFs or investment trusts.

 - Get instant access to our investment expertise, market insight and planning tools.
-And our freephone UK call centre is open six days a week.
+And our freephone UK and Ireland call centre is open six days a week.

 Opening a Junior SIPP

 Fill out the form we provide you with below, make a payment of at least £800, or start a regular savings plan from £50.